-A Holter monitor is a portable electrocardiogram, or ECG, that your child wears continuously for 24 hours or longer.
+A Holter monitor is a portable electrocardiogram (ECG) that your child wears for 24 hours (one full day and night).

-It is about the size of a pack of cards and may come with a shoulder strap or belt clip so your child can carry it around as he goes through a normal day.
+It is about the size of a pack of cards.
+It comes with a shoulder strap or belt clip so your child can carry it around as they go through a normal day.

 Holter monitors record how fast or slow the heart beats throughout the day while your child is playing, exercising and sleeping.

 It helps to track symptoms such as dizziness, chest pain, fainting and palpitations (fast heart rhythms or skipping beats).